 A specialized dental professional is responsible for this part of a dental examination and will answer any questions someone might have, help address their oral health concerns, and provide guidance on how they can keep their smile in the best shape possible.
-To schedule your dental cleaning, contact our Sedation and Implant Dentistry Irvine team at (949) 258-9682 today.
+To schedule your dental cleaning, contact our Total Care Implant Dentistry team at (949) 258-9682 today.

 What to Expect During the Dental Cleaning Process

 Before the cleaning begins, the dental professional will take a look at the entire mouth with a small mirror.
 This mirror is angled so that they can see all around the mouth, gums, and teeth.
 During this examination, they will look for signs of oral health concerns, such as inflamed gums, which may indicate gingivitis — the first stage of gum disease.
 Unless there are any problems detected, the examination and cleaning are taken care of by the dental professional without needing to consult anyone else.